If you’re part of a couple and are claiming Universal Credit, you’ll need to submit a joint claim rather than applying for it on your own.

 It’s also important to know that you won’t be able to claim Universal Credit and tax credits at the same time.
 So, If either of you currently claims tax credits you should contact the Tax Credit Helpline (0345 300 3900) or write to the Tax Credit Office to tell them you have claimed Universal Credit as a couple.

-Universal Credit is designed to make sure you are better off working than claiming benefits, so if you or your partner gets a job, your benefits will be gradually reduced in line with your new household income – for every £1 you earn, your payment will be reduced by 63p.
+Universal Credit is designed to make sure you are better off working than claiming benefits, so if you or your partner gets a job, your benefits will be gradually reduced in line with your new household income.

 If you or your partner is responsible for a child or young person or are living with a disability or health condition that affects your ability to work, you should be eligible for a work allowance, which is the amount you can earn before your benefits payments are reduced.
 This allowance is reduced if you get help with housing costs.

-If you get help with housing costs, your monthly work allowance should be £292.
-If you don’t get help with housing costs your monthly work allowance is £512.
+If you get help with housing costs, your monthly work allowance should be £293.
+If you don’t get help with housing costs your monthly work allowance is £515.
+These figures are set to rise by £500 a year following the announcement of the 2021 Autumn Budget.

 The best way to see how getting a new job could affect the amount you get is to use one of the government recommended benefits calculators.
 These include Turn2us, which can assess your eligibility for benefits through its Turn2us benefits calculator or by phone on 0808 802 2000.
 The site Entitledto.co.uk also has a free benefits calculator which you can use to see what you qualify for.
 Policy in Practice also has a benefit and budgeting calculator to show you how much you are eligible for, how earning may impact your budget, and how changes in your household budget can affect your income.